 The 2017 Kurrne-Brussels-Kuurne was held Sunday, February 26th.

 Paris-Nice Stage Race

-Not officially a Spring Classic, but we included it here because the Paris-Nice stage race launches the Spring racing season.
-While the Spring Classics are day races, Paris-Nice is a stage race that takes place over a week.
+While not officially a Spring Classic, we included it here because the Paris-Nice stage race launches the Spring racing season.
+The Spring Classics are day races, Paris-Nice is a stage race that takes place over a week.

 The races’ path – from the cold, grey skies of Paris’ suburbs down south to the clear blue French Riviera – has earned it the title, the Race to the Sun.
 The metaphor is fitting.
 At a time of year when we’re longing for the sun, the Race to the Sun is a precursor to warmer months ahead and, as any cycling enthusiast knows, the beloved Spring Classics.

 The 2017 Paris-Nice runs from Sunday, March 5th – Sunday, March 12th.